First Year Experience

 Q: What happens at Orientation?

-A: Full itineraries for both the Student and Parent Orientation will be available very soon.
+A: Full itineraries for both the Student and Parent Orientation will be available in late May.
+Both programs will begin around noon on the Sunday of orientation and will conclude by 4pm on the Tuesday.

 Q: What should I bring to Orientation?

 Q: Where will I stay during Orientation?

-A: If you are attending one of the Sessions 1-6, you will stay in one of our residence halls on Lower Campus.
-If you are attending Session 7, you will stay in your assigned housing for the 2018 - 2019 academic year.
+A: During Sessions 1-6 students will stay in one of our residence halls on Lower Campus.
+If you attend Session 7, you will move into your Fall housing assignment upon arrival to campus.

 Q: Where will my parent(s) or guardian(s) stay during Orientation?

-A: Boston College does not provide housing to parents and guardians attending Parent Orientation.
-Parents and guardians most usually find lodging at one of the many nearby hotels.
+A: Boston College does not provide housing to parents and guardians attending Parent Orientation at this time.
+Parents and guardians typically find lodging at one of the many nearby hotels.

 Q: How does the course registration process work at Orientation?

 A: You will register for your first semester of courses on Tuesday of Orientation.
-Be sure to review the Academic Planning Workbook you received in the mail and the Course Information & Schedule (available on Agora Portal), and bring them with you to Orientation.
-We will pair you with an academic adviser during Orientation that will help you select and register for your first semester courses.
+Prior to your Orientation session be sure to review the Course Information & Schedule in the Agora Portal and bring the Academic Planning Workbook you receive in the mail to Orientation.
+We will pair you with an academic adviser during Orientation who will help you select and register for your first semester courses.

 Q: Will I be able to see my parent(s)/guardian(s) or leave campus during Orientation?

-A: The Student and Parent Orientation Programs begin together with mass and dinner on Sunday evening and then split and run separately until closing ceremonies.
-The program is designed to give students and parents separate, but complementary, experiences.
-Additionally, students may not leave campus during Orientation.
+A: The Student and Parent Orientation Programs begin together with mass and dinner on Sunday evening and then run separately until the program concludes at 4pm on Tuesday.
+Orientation is designed to give students and parents separate, but complementary, experiences.
+Students may not leave campus during Orientation and must attend all components of the program.

 Q: I am attending Session 7 (August 19-21, 2018).
 When can I move in to my residence hall?